How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 You’re probably here because you’ve realized you need help with creating content to power your inbound marketing strategy, and thereby need to hire freelance writers.

 That realization can feel good—after all, creating content is hard.
-When one of the leaders of content marketing comes out and says it’s hard, you know they’re not messing around.
+When a content marketing expert like Angela DeFranco says it’s hard, you know they’re not messing around.

-And to make matters worse, it doesn’t matter if you’re a business owner, a marketer, or work at an agency, you may lack the time or the long- form writing skills to create all the content you’ll need for inbound yourself.
+And to make matters worse, it doesn’t matter if you’re a business owner, an in-house marketer, or an agency marketer, you may lack the time or the long- form writing skills to create all the content you’ll need for inbound yourself.

-With our collective experience at Verblio (a company that helps agencies and businesses find and manage freelance writers) and as freelance writers, we believe we can help answer this question.
+With our collective experience at Verblio (where we help agencies and businesses find and manage freelance writers) and as freelance writers, we believe we can help answer this question.
 While we’ll draw from our experience, we’ve kept this information platform-agnostic.
 It’s designed to be helpful regardless of how you choose to work with a freelancer.

 We hope you find this useful.
 If you have questions, just reach out—we love this stuff and would be happy to chat.